eugenia1984/english/glossary.md

 - **brainstorming session**: is a meeting where people come together to think of new ideas or solve problems.
 In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.

 - **brief**: means short in duration or length.
 When people say something is brief, it indicates that it won't take a lot of time. **Briefly** is the adverb form of brief and is used to describe how an action is done.
 For example, I will speak briefly means the speaking will be done for a short time.

+- **briefed**: means that someone has been provided with detailed instructions or information to prepare them for a specific task or situation.

+Unexpected refers to something that happens without prior knowledge or warning.
+For example: `The team was briefed on the emergency procedures.` -> This means the team was given instructions about what to do in an emergency.

 - **breathing exercises**: are practices where you consciously control your breathing pattern.
 They are often used for relaxation, stress management. ``Deep breathing helps to calm your nerves``. (uses controlled breathing for relaxation)